St John Parish Council

 We have been active on many issues in the parish in the last year.

-This summer will be the first with the parking restrictions at Tregantle and we hope that visitors use the improved CC car park across the road so that we can avoid the dangerous street parking which has prevented safe access for emergency services (and buses) to reach the cliffside communities.
+This summer was the first with the parking restrictions at Tregantle where we hoped that visitors use the improved CC car park across the road to avoid the dangerous street parking preventing safe access for emergency services (and buses) to reaching the cliffside communities.
+Some vandalising of the new signage is being dealt with by CC/Police.

 We continue to report potholes and road surface problems to Cornwall council via their website https://www.cornwall.gov.uk/transport-parking-and-streets/roads-highways-and-pavements/report-a-problem-with-a-road-or-pavement/potholes/